jallib/jallib/compiler/README.txt

 		   compilers now create the exact same output.

 2.5r2 -- 12 January 2019
-         * fixed #6: Compiler handles index in constant array of records incorrectly
+         * fixed Issue#6: Compiler handles index in constant array of records incorrectly

 2.5r1 -- 18 December 2018
-         * fixed #1:Compiler generates incorrect error when using 'whereis()' if variable optimization is set to 'yes'
+         * fixed Issue#1: Compiler generates incorrect error when using 'whereis()' if variable optimization is set to 'yes'
 					      Note: This may introduce a slight increase in usage of data space
-         * fixed #2: Compiler passes incorrect parameter when adding a constant to a variable in combination with inline (thanks Kyle!)
+         * fixed Issue#2: Compiler passes incorrect parameter when adding a constant to a variable in combination with inline (thanks Kyle!)
 		 * fixed an uninitialized variable problem in the compiler code (effect unknown)

 2.5   -- 18 September 2018
-         * fixed #4: JAL Compiler jalv2.4q6 does not support new PICs with 64 banks (new compiler pragma 'numbanks' added)
+         * fixed Issue#4: JAL Compiler jalv2.4q6 does not support new PICs with 64 banks (new compiler pragma 'numbanks' added)

 -------- 12 September 2018: Kyle York retiring after a job well done,
                             compiler maintenance taken over by Rob Jansen